-You don’t have to be overweight or a certain age to get cellulite; in fact, it’s something 93% of women have.
-While you may not be able to completely rid yourself of cellulite, there are things you can do to get rid of it.
-(Spoiler alert: strength training is the chepeatest cellulite treatment out there!)
+You don’t have to be overweight or a certain age to get cellulite; in fact, it’s something 93% of women have and yet all of us want to know how to reduce cellulite.
+While you may not be able to completely get rid of the cellulite on the back of your legs or bum, there are some things you can do to reduce cellulite.
+(Spoiler alert: strength training is the cheapest cellulite treatment out there!)

-So before you have a panic attack in the H&M dressing room, sit back, breathe deep, and get ready to learn the seven best exercises to reduce cellulite naturally plus a few facts about cellulite.
+So before you have a panic attack, sit back, breathe deep, and get ready to learn the seven best exercises to reduce cellulite on your thighs and butt plus a few facts about cellulite.

 1. Plié Squat